Rear-End Car Accident Settlements By Alan Sackrin

 We believe the settlement values shown here are a fair representation of the median value of most rear-end car accident cases in South Florida.
 To see some of Alan’s general car accident verdicts and settlements, click on the link below.

-• $14,750 Settlement- On May 22, 2003 Defendant injured the Plaintiff after rear-end collision caused by failing to yield the right of way and failing to pay sufficient attention to the road.
+- $14,750 Settlement- On May 22, 2003 Defendant injured the Plaintiff after a rear-end collision caused by failing to yield the right of way and failing to pay sufficient attention to the road.

 What Are The Common Causes of Rear-End Collisions?

 - Driver intoxication;

 What types of compensation can I receive?

 The types of compensation a rear-end accident victim can receive vary with the facts of the crash.
 Generally speaking, there are two types of damages that a victim may be eligible to receive: economic and non-economic damages.

 Economic damages include lost wages and bills from the hospital, doctor, nurse, therapy, and even rental of medical equipment.